cuba-platform/dashboard-addon/README.md

 | 6.10.X           | 2.0.1          |

 5. Click *Install* and apply the changes.
 The add-on will be installed to your project.

-In case you want to install the add-on by manual editing or by building from sources see the complete add-ons installation guide in [CUBA Platform documentation](https://doc.cuba-platform.com/manual-latest/manual.html#app_components_usage).

 # 3.Configuration <a name="configuration"></a>